dillonl/bAyesCMG/README.md

 - PP2 "Missense variant in a gene that has a low rate of benign missense variation and in which missense variants are a common mechanism of disease"
   - **Not** currently implemented
 - PP3 "Multiple lines of computational evidence support a deleterious effect on the gene or gene product (conservation, evolutionary, splicing impact, etc.)"
-  - VEP `REVEL` plugin score greater than 0.6 (default) or a user-specified value
+  - VEP `REVEL` [plugin](https://github.com/Ensembl/VEP_plugins/blob/release/99/REVEL.pm) score greater than 0.6 (default) or a user-specified value, due to REVEL only being used on missense variants
 - PP4 "Patient’s phenotype or family history is highly specific for a disease with a single genetic etiology"
   - **Not** currently implemented
 - PP5 "Reputable source recently reports variant as pathogenic, but the evidence is not available to the laboratory to perform an independent evaluation"